-The actuarially determined contribution rates are determined on a biennial basis beginning with the fiscal years ended 2016 and 2017, determined as of July 1, 2015.
+The actuarially determined contribution rates are determined on an annual basis beginning with the fiscal years ending 2018, determined as of July 1, 2016.
 The amortization period of the unfunded liability has been reset as of July 1, 2013 to a closed 30-year period.
 The following actuarial methods and assumptions were used to determine contribution rates reported in that schedule:

-Actuarial cost method Entry age Amortization method Level percentage of payroll, closed Remaining amortization period 28 years Asset valuation method 5-year smoothed market Inflation 3.25 percent Salary increase 4.00 percent, average, including inflation Investment rate of return 7.50 percent, net of pension plan investment expense, including inflation
+Actuarial cost method Amortization method Remaining amortization period Asset valuation method Inflation Salary increase Investment rate of return Entry age Level percentage of payroll, closed 27 years 5-year smoothed market 3.25 percent 4.00, average, including inflation 7.50 percent, net of pension plan investment expense, including inflation